Devops-Intro-Sami/Devops_Frontend/README.md

 ## To Run The project
 1. Clone the repository
+2. run `cd flight-booking-frontend` to enter React project folder.
-2. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-3. Use available scripts.
+4. Use available scripts.

 ## Available Scripts